ptchau2003/bastionhost_kops_jenkins/README.md

 kubernetes                  ClusterIP      100.64.0.1       <none>                                                                    443/TCP              62m

 ```
-Copy and paste the LoadBalancer External-IP to see the traffic tracking application running well
+#### Copy and paste the LoadBalancer External-IP to see the traffic tracking application running well.
+You can setup this Jenkins job to GitHub to auto deploy your application to k8s cluster.

 ![Admin](./Pic/5.PNG)
 ### 7. K8S delete
 ```